Tame the Wild with Byzantine Linearizability: Reliable Broadcast, Snapshots, and Asset Transfer: Introduction

 We observe that existing Byzantine fault-tolerant shared memory constructions~\cite{liskov2005byzantine,mostefaoui2017atomic,abraham2006byzantine} in fact implement Byzantine linearizable registers.
 Such registers are the starting point of our study.
 When trying to implement more complex objects (e.g., snapshots and asset transfer) using registers, constructions that work in the crash-failure model no longer work when Byzantine processes are involved, and new algorithms -- or impossibility results -- are needed.

-As our first result, we prove in~\Cref{sec:immpossible} that an asset transfer object used by Byzantine processes does not have a wait-free implementation, even when its specification is reduced to support only transfers operations (without reading processes' balances).
+As our first result, we prove in~\Cref{sec:immpossible} that an asset transfer object used by Byzantine client processes does not have a wait-free implementation, even when its API is reduced to support only transfer operations (without reading processes' balances).
 Furthermore, it cannot be implemented without a majority of correct processes constantly taking steps.
-Since asset transfer has implementations from both reliable broadcast~\cite{auvolat2020money} and snapshots~\cite{guerraoui2019consensus}, these lower bounds also apply to them.
-In~\Cref{sec:bc}, we present a Byzantine linearizable reliable broadcast algorithm with resilience $f<\frac{n}{2}$, proving that the bound on the resilience is tight.
-We are not familiar with any previous shared memory constructions of reliable broadcast from registers.
+Asset transfer has wait-free implementations from both reliable broadcast~\cite{auvolat2020money} and snapshots~\cite{guerraoui2019consensus} (which we adapt to a Byzantine version) and thus the same lower bound applies to reliable broadcast and snapshots as well.

+In~\Cref{sec:bc}, we present a Byzantine linearizable reliable broadcast algorithm with resilience $f<\frac{n}{2}$, proving that, for this object, the resilience bound is tight.
+To do so, we define a sequential specification of a reliable broadcast object.
+Briefly, the object exposes broadcast and deliver operations and we require that deliver return messages previously broadcast.
+We show that a Byzantine linearizable implementation of such an object satisfies the classical (message-passing) definition~\cite{cachin2011introduction}.
 Finally, in~\Cref{sec:snapshot} we present a Byzantine linearizable snapshot with the same resilience.
-In contrast, previous constructions of Byzantine lattice agreement, which can be directly constructed from snapshot~\cite{attiya1992efficient}, required $3f+1$ processes to tolerate $f$ failures.
+In contrast, previous constructions of Byzantine lattice agreement, which can be directly constructed from a snapshot~\cite{attiya1992efficient}, required $3f+1$ processes to tolerate $f$ failures.

 All in all, we establish a tight bound on the resilience of emulations of three useful shared memory objects from registers.
-On the one hand, we show that it is impossible to obtain wait-free solutions as in the non-Byzantine model, and on the other hand, unlike previous works, our solutions do not require $n>3f$.
+On the one hand, we show that it is impossible to obtain wait-free solutions as in the non-Byzantine model, and on the other hand, unlike previous snapshot and lattice agreement algorithms, our solutions do not require $n>3f$.
 Taken jointly, our results yield the following theorem:

-\begin{theorem} There exist $f$-resilient Byzantine linearizable implementations of reliable broadcast, snapshot, and asset transfer objects with $n$ processes if and only if $f<\frac{n}{2}$. \end{theorem}
+\begin{theorem} In the Byzantine shared memory model, there exist $n$-process $f$-resilient Byzantine linearizable implementations of reliable broadcast, snapshot, and asset transfer objects from registers if and only if $f<\frac{n}{2}$. \end{theorem}

-Although the construction of SWMR registers in message passing systems requires $n>3f$ servers, our improved resilience applies to clients, which are normally less reliable than servers, particularly in the so-called \emph{permissioned model} where servers are trusted and clients are ephemeral.
+Although the construction of reliable registers in message passing systems requires $n>3f$ servers, our improved resilience applies to client processes, which are normally less reliable than servers, particularly in the so-called \emph{permissioned model} where servers are trusted and clients are ephemeral.

 In summary, we make the following contributions: \begin{itemize} \item Formalizing Byzantine linearizability for any object with a sequential specification.

 \item Proving that some of the most useful building blocks in distributed computing, such as atomic snapshot and reliable broadcast, do not have $f$-resilient implementations from SWMR registers when $f\geq\frac{n}{2}$ processes are Byzantine.